Battle for Moscow (wargame): Gameplay

 Unlike more complex wargames, counters cannot be stacked.

 Victory conditions

-The game ends after to seven turns.
+The game ends after seven turns.
 The player in possession of Moscow at the end of the game is the winner.

 Publication history

 In the 1970s, most wargame manufacturers were producing complex "monster" wargames with thousands of counters like Drang Nach Osten!
 (GDW, 1972), Rise and Decline of the Third Reich (Avalon Hill, 1974), and The Campaign for North Africa (SPI, 1978).
 After a downturn in the market for these large and very lengthy games, publishers started to produce simpler games to try to develop a new audience.
 One of these was Battle for Moscow, designed by Frank Chadwick at GDW, and included as a free game with every mail order purchase.

 With the demise of GDW in 1996, Chadwick allowed the game to be posted on the internet, and the website Grognard started to offer it as a free download.

 In 2001, Kokusai-Tsushin Co., Ltd. (国際通信社) published a Japanese-language version in Command #39.

 In 2009, the game was revised by Victory Point Games as a solitaire game and republished as Battle for Moscow: Operation Typhoon, 1941.
 The company also published an expansion kit in 2011 that extended the game into the spring of 1942.

 In 2016, Victory Point Games combined the solitaire game and its expansion into Battle for Moscow II.

 In 2020, a Web-based version of the game was released by Ober Labs.
 It support both standard and tournament rules in a guided beginner-friendly user interface, with both a solitaire/hotseat option playing on the same browser and an AI opponent.